ericnam-png/soc-homelab-setup/README.md

 - Controlled environment for attack simulation and testing

 ## What I Learned
 - How to build a basic SOC-like lab environment
+- How different Net settings speak to eachother/internet
 - Understanding of log pipelines and data ingestion
 - SIEM setup and integration with endpoints
 - Basic search queries to identify suspicious activity